Synthesized Sound

 channel0The "midi channel" to use.
 This isn't particularly useful except that specifying channel 10 means to use the percussion sounds.

-drumnullWhether to add a drum, or metronome track.
+drumnullWhether to add a drum (or metronome) track.
 A string formatted like the %%MIDI drum specification.
 Using this parameter also implies %%MIDI drumon See the section for "Drum Parameter" for an explanation.

 drumBars1How many bars to spread the drum pattern over.
 See the section for "Drum Parameter" for an explanation.